Ángel Sepúlveda: Senior career

 Sepúlveda never represented any of Mexico's youth teams, and he was first called up to the senior national team under Colombian manager Juan Carlos Osorio for the qualification of the 2018 FIFA World Cup in Russia.
 Sepúlveda made his national team debut on 2 September 2016 against El Salvador where he scored the second goal of the match as Mexico went on to win the game 3–1.

 After the match Sepulveda went on to state the following during an interview with ESPN México:

 "It was an unforgettable night, it was a dream come true to be with the national team and represent a whole country."

 Sepúlveda was called up for the 2017 CONCACAF Gold Cup where he played six matches and scored a goal during the tournament’s group stage against Curaçao where Mexico won 2–0.

 After a seven year absence from the national team, Sepúlveda was called back up by Javier Aguirre for the CONCACAF Nations League matches against Honduras during November of 2024.
 On 7 June 2025, Sepúlveda scored his third goal for the national team during a friendly match against Switzerland where Mexico lost 4–2.
-Sepúlveda was once again called up for the 2025 CONCACAF Gold Cup where he was crowned champion with the Mexican national team.
+Sepúlveda was once again called up for the 2025 CONCACAF Gold Cup where he was crowned champion with the Mexico national team.